Rock-100/MonoDet/README.md

 ```

 ## Citation
-If you find this project useful in your research, please consider citing:
+If you find this project useful in your research, please cite:

 ```
 @inproceedings{MonoRCNN_ICCV21,